TheDeanLab/COMPASS/_sources/physical_assembly/physical_assembly.rst.txt

     2. Use the "PM Q = 1" command to set the piezo into External Input mode:
         - now the output of "PM Q?" is "Q = 1"

-Another important step is to ensure that the configuration file associated with Navigate is appropriately set up for your piezo.
+Another important step is to ensure that the configuration file associated with navigate is appropriately set up for your piezo.
 This involves setting the correct axis and voltage-to-distance mapping for the piezo.
-As an example our configuration file for Navigate looks like the following for setting up our piezo:
+As an example our configuration file for navigate looks like the following for setting up our piezo:

 .. image:: Images/Piezo_Config.png
     :align: center